What Can I Do?

 - I raised you better than this.

 There are so many demeaning statements that scared adults and friends might say to try and control the situation.
 Their pain may seem stupid to someone else but it’s very real to them.
 The only way they will ever be okay is if they find a safe way to question the thoughts they are having that drive them to believe there is no hope for happiness.
-Our attachment to ideas that are not accurate creates our pain.
+Our attachment to ideas that are not true creates our pain.
 Sometimes, there is a chemical imbalance that is causing mental illness.
 You may not be the right person to help them deal with their painful beliefs but you can be a safe place for them to come at any time.
-Truth is your child doesn’t want to disappoint you and will lie to avoid it.
-The best option is for you may have to refer them to professional help.
+The truth is your child (friend, loved one) doesn’t want to disappoint you and will lie to avoid it.
+The best option may be to refer them to professional help.
 Here are a few suggestions:

 - SafeUt – app that provides free texting with Utah’s suicide hotline with licensed therapists.
 100% confidential.